Separating Rank Logic from Polynomial Time: Introduction

 \section{Introduction}

-The question of a logic capturing polynomial time (\PTime{}) is one of the central open questions in the field of descriptive complexity theory~\cite{Grohe2008}.
+The quest for a logic capturing polynomial time (\PTime{}) is one of the central open questions in the field of descriptive complexity theory~\cite{Grohe2008}.
 This question~\cite{ChandraHarel82} asks whether there is a logic within which we can define exactly the polynomial-time computable properties of finite relational structures.
 The two most promising candidates for such a logic are Choiceless Polynomial Time and rank logic~\cite{GraedelGrohe15}.
-In this paper we rule out rank logic as a candidate.
+In this article we rule out rank logic as a candidate.
 We show that rank logic neither captures \PTime{} nor Choiceless Polynomial Time.

 Rank logic was introduced in~\cite{DawarGHL09} and extends fixed-point logic with counting (\IFPC{}) by a rank operator.
 Using this rank operator, the rank of definable matrices can be accessed in the logic.
 Multiple variants of rank logic were proposed.
 In its first version~\cite{DawarGHL09}, rank logic comes with a rank operator $\rk_p$ for each prime $p$.
-If the vertex set of a finite structure is $A$, then an $A^k \times A^k$ matrix is defined by a term $\termA(\uniVarVA, \uniVarVB)$ by setting the entry indexed by $(\tup{u},\tup{v})$ to the value $\termA(\tup{u}, \tup{v})$, to which $\termA$ evaluates in the structure.
-Using the rank operator $\rk_p$, one can obtain the rank of said matrix over $\FF_p$ in the logic.
-When working with $A^k \times A^k$ matrices, we call the rank operator $k$-ary.
+If the universe of a finite structure is $A$, then an $A^k \times A^k$ matrix is defined by a term $\termA(\uniVarVA, \uniVarVB)$ by setting the entry indexed by $(\tup{u},\tup{v})$ to the value $\termA(\tup{u}, \tup{v})$, to which~$\termA$ evaluates in the structure.
+The rank operator~$\rk_p$ evaluates to the rank of said matrix over~$\FF_p$.
+When considering $A^k \times A^k$ matrices, we call the rank operator $k$-ary.